-My name is Caitlin and in the Society of Creative Anacorism I am known as Scolastica Capellaria.
-I have a fondness for medieval history that goes deep into my bones,
+My name is Caitlin and in the Society of Creative Anachronism I am known as Scolastica Capellaria.

 To get in contact, feel free to email me at: